 The corporate governance framework is supported by seven principles that guide and inform the governance practices, strategies, processes and policies for achieving good governance.
+Establish the strategy, priorities and values of the Commission.

-Lay a solid foundation for management, oversight and
+Lay a solid foundation for management, oversight and delegation.